-As our name suggests, we are a choir which sings four-part harmony, Soprano, Alto, Tenor and Bass.
+As our name suggests, we are a choir which sings four-part harmony; Soprano, Alto, Tenor and Bass.
 All of the music that we sing has been arranged by our very talented Musical Director, Ben Jones.
-Currently we are singing a selection which includes Don’t Let the Sun Go Down on Me, Bad Day, Con Te Partiro, Video Killed the Radio Star, Touch the Sky, Wild Mountain Thyme, I Will Survive, Wind of Change, and Stand by Me.
+We sing a wide selection of songs, including Don’t Let the Sun Go Down on Me, Paradise Road, Con Te Partiro, Video Killed the Radio Star, Touch the Sky, Wild Mountain Thyme, I Will Survive, Wind of Change, and Stand by Me.
 We have also written our own song, Find Your Way, which identifies strongly with resilience.

 Everybody is welcome to join HarmonyChoir, no auditions are necessary and no previous experience is required.

 Our fees are £120 a year, paid monthly at £10 a month.
 A limited number of concessions are available.
 We offer the first 3 visits as a free trial, to allow new members to try us out before committing.

 The choir provides a folder with all of the scores for the current repertoire, access to mp3 tracks of all of the different parts – to aid learning the songs – superb for those who don’t sight read, frequent opportunity to sing with the choir in formal and informal settings throughout the year, and the choir polo shirt – for informal events.
 All new members will be offered a free singing lesson once they have been paying fees for 4 months.
 Please refer to this timeline for further information about what to expect when you join HarmonyChoir.

 We also run a number of social events throughout the year.

 As a Member of HarmonyChoir, we request that you aim to normally attend at least two-thirds of the weekly rehearsals.
 We would also hope that you would perform with us, as often as possible, at the range of formal and informal events that we undertake.